Free shipping to the US on orders over $150

 dessert traditional spring mochi vegetarian vegan

 Sakura mochi is a kind of traditional Japanese sweet or wagashi that is enjoyed during the spring.
-It is usually sold from the first day of spring (according to the traditional lunisolar calendar, around February 3rd) until the end of April (when all cherry blossom finish blooming).
+It is usually sold from the first day of spring (according to the traditional lunisolar calendar, around February 3rd) until the end of April (when all cherry blossoms finish blooming).

 There are two kinds of Sakura mochi in Japan, which are known as the Kanto and Kansai styles.
 We will introduce both styles to you, but in this recipe, we are specifically introducing the Kanto-style of sakura mochi.